Doh1024/cyber-port/projects/Splunk/README.md

 # Splunk SIEM Lab

+Author: Your Name
+Date: 2025-11-26

-This project focuses on building hands-on experience with Splunk: ingesting security logs, creating advanced correlation searches, building interactive dashboards, and configuring detection alerts.
-The goal was to simulate real SOC analyst workflows using a highly realistic, open-source dataset.
+This project showcases hands‑on experience using Splunk as a SIEM to ingest logs, hunt for threats, and build visual detections.
+The goal was to simulate real SOC analyst workflows using the BOTSv3 dataset and practice writing SPL, building dashboards, and configuring alerts.

 ---